 Some major hotels offer a shuttle which is very convenient, yet you pay much more than if you arrange your transport yourself.
-This being said, it’s wiser to overpay for a safe trip than risking your well-being on arrival.
+This being said, it’s wiser to overpay for a safe trip than to risk your well-being on arrival.
 You’ll find more on this important topic in my post Keep Calm and Travel Solo.

 However, for your comfort and safety, here you can pre-book a reliable and reasonably priced airport shuttle.

 The above-quoted travel options also apply to travel on the island.
 You can always hire a driver at a comparatively low price which still remains the most costly option.
-Perama has direct bus between Lovina and Ubud and then connections to other places such as Padang Bai for 175,000 IDR and Legian Beach for 250,000 IDR.
+Perama has a direct bus between Lovina and Ubud and then connections to other places such as Padang Bai for 175,000 IDR and Legian Beach for 250,000 IDR.

-To me as a solo-traveller, this was Bali’s weakest point.
+To me as a solo traveller, this was Bali’s weakest point.
 However, there are bemos, local mini-buses speeding along the northern coastal road.
 These are actually pretty cheap – you from Gilimanuk you pay around 35,000 to get to Lovina.
 Unfortunately, these local means of transportation are not available everywhere.

 Also, there are only a few organized group trips that you might join.
 I achieved that twice during my entire trip.
 Other than that, I involuntarily lived like a queen and had cars to myself.

 This being said, you can always try to join an organized tour with Perama.
-They have offices all over Bali and also on Lombok.
+They have offices all over Bali and also in Lombok.
 Nevertheless, they don’t stick to scheduled tours.
 If on certain days, they don’t have enough people, they simply don’t go.

 Where to Stay

-Although Lovina is by far not as packed with tourist facilities as the westcoast, you won’t have trouble finding a suitable lodging option.
+Although Lovina is by far not as packed with tourist facilities as the west coast, you won’t have trouble finding a suitable lodging option.

 In general, accommodations are very reasonably priced if not cheap.
 Actually, you can get a luxurious hotel room already for around 50 US$.